 The applied filter is shown in a Filters stack in the lower-right corner of the Filter Gallery.
 The properties of any selected effect will be displayed in the expanded area under the effect name-you can alter and experiment with these at any time.
 The filter shows on a light background to indicate selection.
+Use the Undo button to undo recent changes to the filter (or the Redo button to re-apply the changes).

-Adjust sliders (or enter input values) until your filter suits your 3. requirements.
+3. Adjust sliders (or enter input values) until your filter suits your requirements.